-This feature gives you more control, you can put your servers into our private subnet and not expose them to the internet (e.g Databases, Backups).
-You can then use security groups to only let specific host to get an access to them.
+This feature gives you more control, and you can put your servers into our private subnet and not expose them to the internet (e.g., Databases, Backups).
+You can then use security groups only to let specific hosts get access to them.
 It allows you to optimize your costs and to fight the global IPv4 shortage.

 To avoid spam, remote mail ports (25, 465, 587) cannot be reached from our infrastructure.
 If you need to open the mail ports to send e-mail, you can go to the advanced options section of your server and change the security group configuration:

 IMPORTANT: Your account needs to be validated to perform this operation.
 To get your account reviewed, please contact our assistance.

 Yes!
 You can edit the reverse DNS of your reserved IP address.